-- While positive messages about body acceptance and whole person health and wellness are on the rise, many Americans are still trying to lose weight, with nearly 50% of us reporting trying at least one weight loss diet in the past 12 months.
-Evidence of this is reflected by the weight loss and diet control market, which raked in a record breaking $72 billion dollars in 2018. and is projected to continue increasing over the next 5 years.
+Positive messages about body acceptance and whole-person health and wellness are part of an incredible movement toward body positivity.
+However, many Americans are still trying to lose weight, with nearly 50% reporting trying at least one weight loss diet in the past 12 months.
+Evidence of this is reflected by the weight loss and diet market, which raked in a record-breaking $72 billion in 2018 and is projected to continue increasing over the next 5 years.

-You would think that with unlimited access to information, it should be easier than ever to find the perfect DIY diet method without having to shell out hundreds of dollars for meal replacements or professional guidance.
-Instead, we are bombarded with crash diets, anecdotes from under-qualified “experts,” and companies looking to profit off of our desperation to lose weight, be healthy, or fit a certain body type ideal.
+With unlimited access to information, finding the perfect weight loss method should be easier than ever without shelling out hundreds of dollars for meal replacements or professional guidance.
+Instead, we are bombarded with crash diets, anecdotes from under-qualified “experts,” and companies looking to profit from our desperation to lose weight, be healthy, or fit a particular body type ideal.
 Frankly, it’s exhausting.

-For now, let’s focus on two of the most popular weight loss methods of 2020: intermittent fasting and the ketogenic diet, also known as keto.
+For now, let’s focus on understanding the science behind two of the most popular weight loss methods: intermittent fasting and the ketogenic diet, also known as keto.

 Periodic fasting involves periods of 24 hours or more of fasting followed by normal, unrestricted eating for a set amount of time.
 Some may choose to consume up to 25% of their daily requirements during fasting periods, making this style slightly easier to stick to.
 The 5:2 method is an example of periodic fasting in which you would eat normally for 5 days a week and fast for 2.

-Time-restricted fasting focuses on restricting eating for a set number of hours during a 24 hour period.
+Time-restricted fasting focuses on restricting eating for a set number of hours during a 24-hour period.
 The bulk of the fast takes place during sleeping hours.
-16:8 is a common method, where a person fasts for 16 hours a day and confines eating to 8 hours a day.
+16:8 is a common method, where a person fasts for 16 hours daily and confines eating to 8 hours daily.
 Skipping meals or limiting eating to one meal a day are also examples of time-restricted fasting.

-In order to lose weight, you must burn more energy than you bring in.
-Intermittent fasting is useful in this regard in that there are substantial periods of time where no energy is consumed at all, and the total amount of time spent bringing in energy is cut short.
+Generally speaking, weight loss requires burning more energy than you bring in.
+Intermittent fasting is helpful because there are substantial periods where no energy is consumed, and the total amount of time spent getting in energy is cut short.
 Additionally, since the focus of intermittent fasting is time-based, there are no restrictions on what types of food you can eat as long as you maintain a negative energy balance.

 According to a 2019 review, intermittent fasting produces “equivalent weight loss when compared to continuous energy restriction” with “no differences between groups in weight or body fat loss.”
 Basically, this means that when it comes to weight loss, intermittent fasting provides no added benefit compared to just eating fewer calories throughout the day, provided you are burning more calories than you’re eating.

-Intermittent fasting may also give rise to additional health benefits.
-For example, periods of fasting have been shown to improve insulin resistance, glucose metabolism, and inflammation, decreasing the risk for developing cardiovascular disease and type 2 diabetes.
-But as with weight loss, these effects appear to be due to the calorie restriction and not the fasting itself.
+There are also claims that Intermittent fasting can improve insulin resistance, glucose metabolism, and inflammation, decreasing the risk of developing cardiovascular disease and type 2 diabetes.
+But these effects appear to be due only to calorie restriction and not the fasting pattern.

 What is the ketogenic diet?

-The ketogenic diet, commonly known as keto, is a high fat, low carb diet that was originally used to treat epilepsy in children.
-In order for keto to be effective, at least 70% of total daily calories must come from fat.
-10-20% of calories come from protein, while the remaining 5-10% come from carbohydrates (5-10%).
+The ketogenic diet, commonly known as keto, is a high-fat, low-carb diet initially used to treat epilepsy in children.
+Those who follow the diet consume more than half of their calories from fat while consuming only 10-15% of their calories from carbohydrates.
 This is considered a very low-carb diet; the current Dietary Guidelines for Americans recommend 45-65% of total calories come from carbohydrates.

-While many types of low-carb diets exist, the keto diet is unique in that due to the low availability of carbohydrates, the body is forced to shift from using glucose to drive energy production, to using fat as the body’s main fuel source.
+While many types of low-carb diets exist, the keto diet is unique in that due to the low availability of carbohydrates, the body is forced to shift from using glucose to drive energy production to using fat as the body’s primary fuel source.
 This metabolic shift generates compounds called ketones, which are then used by cells to create energy.
 This metabolic state is called ketosis.

 What makes keto so appealing?